-Our 90+ strong team of clean energy lawyers understands the industry from the perspective of developers, utilities, funders and the supply chain.
+Our 90-plus strong team of clean energy lawyers understands the industry from the perspective of developers, utilities, funders and the supply chain.
 Our depth of experience and understanding of this sector (and the many varied constituent parts) is second to none across a wide range of legal disciplines.
-We are well connected with many of the sector’s key decision makers and are often the first port of call for clients looking to discuss developments and key issues affecting the market.
+We are well connected with many of the sector’s key decision-makers and are often the first port of call for clients looking to discuss developments and key issues affecting the market.

 Our team has since cultivated market-leading onshore wind experience, having advised on more than 250 successful onshore wind projects in the UK alone.
 We act as adviser to many of the UK’s prominent organisations within the onshore wind sector, including regulators, utilities, developers, funders, investors and supply chain partners.

-The UK is a market-leading jurisdiction for the development of marine energy, offering abundant natural resources, world renowned testing facilities and a supply chain with expertise in developing projects offshore projects.
+The UK is a market-leading jurisdiction for the development of marine energy, offering abundant natural resources, world-renowned testing facilities and a supply chain with expertise in developing offshore projects.

-Shepherd and Wedderburn has a wide range of experience acting for clients on innovative projects in the marine energy sector, so our team understands the market and challenges facing businesses.
-Our experts work to identify issues and risks from a variety of perspectives and provide practical and innovative insight for clients, adding real value to projects.
+Shepherd and Wedderburn has wide-ranging experience acting for clients on innovative projects in the marine energy sector, so our team understands the market and challenges facing businesses.
+Our experts work to identify issues and risks from a variety of perspectives and to provide practical and innovative insight for clients, adding value to projects.

 We advise funders and investors, utilities, the public sector, developers, landowners, and joint ventures on all aspects of their low carbon transactions, including both large and small-scale renewables projects.
 Our expert team understands the connection between energy, technology, infrastructure and finance and the way our cities will connect and use that infrastructure and data in the future.